sharmainec/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Purpose of the user guide
-This user guide aims to help you familiarize themselves with the commands of LingoGO! and use the application effectively.
+This user guide aims to familiarize you with the commands of LingoGO! and to use the application effectively.

 --------------------------------------------------------------------------------------------------------------------